 Our overall mission is to provide excellent service to our current business partners and attract new business, all while being a positive force for the local Stockton community and an exemplary steward of the environment at large.
-The Port could not do any of these things without cargo reaching the Port from the San Francisco Bay.
+The Port could not operate as an international port, let alone be successful, without the Pilots.
 It is very important to the Port to show appreciation and nurture relationships with the many entities and individuals that play a role in its continued success - and few play as vital a role as the Pilots.